Azure/azure-sdk-for-java/sdk/communication/azure-communication-phonenumbers/README.md

 ```

 ### Purchase Phone Numbers
 The result of searching for phone numbers is a `PhoneNumberSearchResult`.
-This can be used to view numbers details and purchase  numbers by passing in the `searchId` to the purchase number API.
+This can be used to get the numbers' details and purchase numbers by passing in the `searchId` to the purchase number API.

 <!-- embedme ./src/samples/java/com/azure/communication/phonenumbers/ReadmeSamples.java#L133-L135 -->
 ```java